alphagov/govuk-developer-docs/source/manual/business-readiness-update-content.html.md

 3. Create a pull request and get it reviewed & merged.
 4. Re-deploy rummager.
 5. Update the finder content by running the [`tag_metadata` rake task][staging-rake-task] in rummager to index the contents of the new CSV, it should take 2 to 3 minutes.
+6. [Republish the finder][republish_finder] so that the finder content item is updated.
-6. Check the results on e.g. [https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business](https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business)
+7. Check the results on e.g. [https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business](https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business)

 The same process applies for removing a pinned item: get the content item and remove it from the list within the ordered-related items.